awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Amazon ECS tasks for Fargate require the `awsvpc` network mode, which provides each task with an elastic network interface\.
 When you run a task or create a service with this network mode, you must specify one or more subnets to attach the network interface and one or more security groups to apply to the network interface\.

 If you are using public subnets, decide whether to provide a public IP address for the network interface\.
 For a Fargate task in a public subnet to pull container images, a public IP address needs to be assigned to the task's elastic network interface, with a route to the internet or a NAT gateway that can route requests to the internet\.
 For a Fargate task in a private subnet to pull container images, the private subnet requires a NAT gateway be attached to route requests to the internet\.
-For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.
+For more information, see [Amazon ECS task networking](task-networking.md)\.

 The following is an example of the networkConfiguration section for a Fargate service: